dxw/iguana/README.md

 Add the library to your theme:

-    $ composer require dxw/iguana=dev-master
+    $ composer require dxw/iguana

-Then simply add two files to your application:
+Then add two files to your application:

 `app/load.php`: